How 2 Minutes of Exercise Can Help You Live Longer

 If you’re unable to do the recommended 150 minutes a week, you may be tempted not to bother getting off the couch.
 But that would be a mistake, because research shows that even small amounts of exercise give you a longevity boost, says William E. Kraus, M.D., past president of the American College of Sports Medicine.

-For example, a 2020 study in the British Journal of Sports Medicine found that just 11 minutes a day of “moderate-to-vigorous” activity significantly lengthened the lifespans of people who spend most of their day sitting.
+Another study, in the British Journal of Sports Medicine, found that just 11 minutes a day of “moderate-to-vigorous” activity significantly lengthened the life spans of people who spend most of their day sitting.

 “There is no least amount of exercise you need to do,” says Kraus, a professor in the division of cardiology medicine at Duke University, who helped write the 2018 activity guidelines.
 “It turns out that anything is better than nothing.”
 In other words, not being able to hit 100 or 150 minutes for whatever reason shouldn’t discourage you from accomplishing smaller amounts.